imprint

 5) Now enter your password, click on “Next” and then on “Delete Account”

-The data that Facebook receives via our site is stored, among other things, via cookies (e.g. in the case of social plugins).
+The data that Facebook receives via our site is stored using cookies (e.g. for social plugins).
 You can deactivate, delete or manage individual or all cookies in your browser.
 Depending on which browser you use, this works in different ways.
-The following instructions show how to manage cookies in your browser:
+The following instructions show you how to manage cookies in your browser:

 Chrome: Delete, activate and manage cookies in Chrome